doPDF installs itself in two ways to offer two different methods of creating a PDF file.

 Some of the settings may sound confusing and you may never need them, but you can still use the basic function to create a PDF without making any changes.
 Just print a file to this printer and save it where you wish.

-Similar to the above programs, FreePDF Creator installs itself as a printer to let you create a PDF from any printable file.
+Similar to the above programs, FreePDF Creator installs itself as a printer to let you make a PDF from any printable file.

 Once you've chosen to print to a PDF with FreePDF Creator, the program will launch.
 From there, you can change settings like the output quality, document properties, security, save location, and post-process, such as opening the PDF or emailing it.